metaperl/thegolfswing/PositiveImpactGolf.md

 Just follow the right elbow as it bends.
 The club will follow that.

 ### When should wrists cock in the backswing
+No comment on this

+### When should clubhead speed be the greatest
+No comment, but downswing should be faster than backswing

+### What should they do after a bad shot
+Reflect and observe it.

+### What should they do after a round of golf
+No comment.